bbc/html5-video-compositor/tutorial/tutorial.md

 <button onclick="videocompositor.stop();">Stop</button>
 ```

 This has put a structure in place which will allow you to control the playback of a VideoCompositor instance.
-You full index.html file should now look like the following:
+Your full index.html file should now look like the following:

 ```HTML
 <!DOCTYPE html>